amoghgopadi/Facial-Expression-Recognition/README.md

 * [Contact](#contact)

 ## General info
-Many different approaches can be used to overcome the problems of Facial Expression Recognition (FER) but the best suited technique for automated FER is Convolutional Neural Networks(CNN).
-Thus, a novel CNN architecture is proposed and a combination of multiple datasets such as FER2013, FER+, JAFFE, CK+ and real time photos are used for training and testing.
-This helps to improve the accuracy and develop a robust real time system.
+Many different approaches can be used to overcome the problems of Facial Expression Recognition (FER) but the best-suited technique for automated FER is Convolutional Neural Networks(CNN).
+Thus, a novel CNN architecture is proposed and a combination of multiple datasets such as FER2013, FER+, JAFFE, CK+, and real-time photos are used for training and testing.
+This helps to improve accuracy and develop a robust real-time system.

 ## Dataset
 A combined dataset is formed by collecting images from different sources.
-The different datasets used in this project are FER-2013 and FER+ dataset, Extended
-Cohn-Kanade(CK+) database, Japanese Female Facial Expression database(JAFFE) and images collected in real time.
-This is done to improve the generalization ability of the model and to take care that the model is not biased towards a specific group.
-The datasets used mainly differs in factors like pose, image-quality, alignment, clarity etc.
+The different datasets used in this project are the FER-2013 and FER+ datasets, Extended Cohn-Kanade(CK+) database, the Japanese Female Facial Expression database(JAFFE), and images collected in real-time.
+This is done to improve the generalization ability of the model and to take care that the model is not biassed towards a specific group.
+The datasets used mainly differ in factors like pose, image quality, alignment, clarity, etc.

 ![Number of images in each dataset](https://user-images.githubusercontent.com/23340235/109894984-78f1c480-7cb4-11eb-9089-a69ae797b44a.png)